 Contemporaneous is an ensemble of 21 musicians whose mission is to bring to life the music of now.
 Recently recognized for a “ferocious, focused performance” (The New York Times) and for its “passionate drive...setting an extremely high bar for other ensembles to live up to” (I Care If You Listen), Contemporaneous performs and promotes the most exciting work of living composers through innovative concerts, commissions, recordings, and educational programs.

-Based in New York City and active throughout the United States, Contemporaneous has performed over 80 concerts at a wide range of venues, including Lincoln Center, (le) poisson rouge, Merkin Concert Hall, Baryshnikov Arts Center, St. Ann’s Warehouse and the Bang on a Can Marathon.
-The ensemble has worked with artists as diverse as David Byrne, Donnacha Dennehy, Andrew Norman, Dawn Upshaw, and Julia Wolfe.
+Based in New York City and active throughout the United States, Contemporaneous has performed at a wide range of venues, including Lincoln Center, Park Avenue Armory, (le) poisson rouge, Merkin Concert Hall, Baryshnikov Arts Center, St. Ann’s Warehouse, and the Bang on a Can Marathon.
+The ensemble has worked with artists as diverse as David Byrne, Donnacha Dennehy, Yotam Haber, Dawn Upshaw, and Julia Wolfe.

 Contemporaneous also leads participatory programs for public school students in the communities where the ensemble performs.
 These workshops are designed to instill a passion for new music and to convey the power of careful listening and meaningful expression through music.
-The ensemble has held residencies at Simon's Rock College, the University of New Orleans, and Williams College and is currently an ensemble-in-residence at Bard College, where the group was founded in 2010.
+The ensemble has held residencies at Simon's Rock College, the University of New Orleans, Williams College, and Bard College, where the group was founded in 2010.